ray-project/ray/doc/source/cluster/config.rst

 * **Default:** ``5``
 * **Minimum:** ``0``
 * **Maximum:** Unbounded
-* **Update requires:** Restart

 .. _cluster-configuration-docker:

 ``docker``
 ~~~~~~~~~~

-Configure to execute all commands on all nodes and Ray tasks in the Docker container, and open all the necessary ports to support the Ray cluster.
+Configure Ray to run in Docker containers.

 * **Required:** No
 * **Importance:** High
 * **Type:** :ref:`Docker <cluster-configuration-docker-type>`
 * **Default:** ``{}``
-* **Update requires:** Restart

-If Docker is not installed, add the following commands to ``initialization_commands`` to install it.
+In rare cases when Docker is not available on the system by default (e.g., bad AMI), add the following commands to ``initialization_commands`` to install it.

 .. code-block:: yaml